Pablo Bronstein’s Breguet Commission Imagines the Rise and Fall of Machines

 Join Frieze Become a member to watch this video and gain unlimited access to frieze.com

-Bronstein has a long fascination with the 18th century, the same period in Breguet by was founded by Abraham-Louis Breguet in Paris in 1775.
-Referencing the brand’s proud heritage, Bronstein draws parallels between wallpaper as a historic form that ‘developed in relation to bourgeois taste and industrial technology’ with the era of ‘watch production entering a larger market and the mechanization of the process of seeing the time, being able to hold the time in your hand’, as he explains.
+Bronstein has a long fascination with the 18th century, which included in 1775 the founding in Paris of Breguet by Abraham-Louis Breguet.
+Referencing the brand’s proud heritage, Bronstein draws parallels between wallpaper as a historical form that ‘developed about bourgeois taste and industrial technology’ with the era of ‘watch production entering a larger market and the mechanization of the process of seeing the time, being able to hold the time in your hand’, as he explains.

-Within the four bespoke panoramic wallpapers that result from this process, installed in sequence New York, Seoul, London, and Los Angeles, Bronstein depicts the fate of a group of elaborate gilded machines, choreographed in a narrative arc that moves from ‘the unbridled optimism’ of the Enlightenment era through frenzied production to the brink of obsolescence.
-At Frieze Los Angeles 2023, the final instalment of the work are displayed alongside historical watches from Breguet’s archives, and new timepieces from their collection.
+Within the four bespoke panoramic wallpapers that result from this process, installed in sequence New York, Seoul, London and Los Angeles, Bronstein depicts the fate of a group of elaborate gilded machines, choreographed in a narrative arc that moves from ‘the unbridled optimism’ of the Enlightenment through frenzied production to the brink of obsolescence.
+At Frieze Los Angeles 2023, the final instalment of the work is displayed alongside historic watches from Breguet’s archives and new timepieces from their collection.

 SHARE THIS